dayoung-lee/liveDemo/README.md

   + user can see current date and time.
   + background images are changed randomly.
 + User
-  + user can type their name or nickname
+  + user can type their name or nickname.
   + local storage save their name.
   + user can put 'To Do List' and remove it.
 + Weather API